-Ascend's school calendar will be a traditional model that will attempt to coincide as closely as possible with the local LEAs school calendar.
-We will exceed the required 1025 instructional hours while providing the opportunity for our families to participate in a minimum week long student vacation at the end of each quarter.
-This would include a two-week vacation at the conclusion of the 2nd quarter for winter break and a week long fall and spring break at the end of the 1st and 3rd quarters respectively.
-These breaks will also occur directly after significant events related to the curriculum such as project exhibition nights, Presentations of learning (POLs), mid-year exams/assessments and/or project culminating events.
-We will try to closely align our calendar with the local LEAs to be mindful of our families with siblings at surrounding elementary and high schools.
+Ascend's school calendar will be a traditional model that will attempt to coincide with the local LEA's school calendar.
+We will exceed the required 1025 instructional hours while providing the opportunity for our families to participate in a minimum week long student vacation at the end of each

+This would include a two-week vacation at the conclusion of the quarter.
+2nd quarter for winter break and a week long fall and spring break at the end of the 1st and 3rd quarters respectively.
+These breaks will also occur directly after significant events related to the curriculum such as project exhibition learning nights, Presentations of (POLs), mid-year exams/assessments and project culminating events.
+We will try to closely align our calendar with the local LEA's to be mindful of our families with siblings at surrounding elementary and high schools.
 By closely aligning the calendar, families will have an easier time coordinating child care, transportation, and address other difficulties for parents with children on different school schedules.